 The methods, estimates and judgments we use in applying our most critical accounting policies have a significant impact on the results we report in our financial statements.
-The SEC has defined the most critical accounting policies as the ones that are most important to the portrayal of our financial condition and results and require us to make our most difficult and subjective judgments, often as a result of the need to make estimates of matters that are inherently uncertain.
-Based on this definition, our most critical policies include valuation of inventories, revenue recognition, stock-based compensation, allowance for expected credit losses and income and deferred income taxes.
+The most critical accounting policies are the ones that are most important to the portrayal of our financial condition and results and require us to make our most difficult and subjective judgments, often as a result of the need to make estimates of matters that are inherently uncertain.
+Based on this definition, our most critical policies include valuation of inventories, allowance for expected credit losses, income taxes and deferred income taxes and revenue recognition.

 Below, we discuss these policies further, as well as the estimates and judgments involved.
 We believe that our other policies either do not generally require us to make estimates and judgments that are as difficult or as subjective, or it is less likely that they would have a material impact on our reported results of operations for a given period.
-For a discussion of all our significant accounting policies, see footnote 1 to the Consolidated Financial Statements included elsewhere in this Annual Report.
+For a discussion of all our significant accounting policies, see footnote 1 to the Consolidated Financial Statements included elsewhere in this Annual Report to Shareholders.

-Valuation of Inventories
+Inventories